What, When & Where Does Medicaid Long Term Care Provide for Hospice Coverage

 What is Hospice Care?

-Hospice care helps terminally ill people live out their final days in as much comfort as possible using a team of medical professionals, usually including social workers or mental health counselors.
-The team, often directed by the patient’s physician, creates a hospice plan and then works together to carry out that plan.
-Hospice care plans can also provide support for the family and caregivers of the terminally ill individual.
-Medicaid Long Term Care recipients can receive hospice care services in their home or in an institutionalized setting like a nursing home or assisted living facility.
+Hospice care helps dying people live out their final days (usually six months or less) in as much comfort as possible using a team of medical professionals.
+The patient’s physician typically directs these teams, which can often include mental health counselors.
+Hospice plans can also provide support for the family and caregivers of the patient.
+Medicaid Long Term Care recipients can receive hospice services in their home, the home of a loved one, an assisted living facility or a nursing home.

 Hospice Care Services Covered by Medicaid